AlexBNZ/gravity_falls/README.md

 * **Boss Mabel**

-Shooting the portal saucer starts this mode.
+Shooting the Portal saucer starts this mode.
 In order to completely fill the money jat, the player must...
 (NOT YET STARTED)

 #### Soos Scene Ladder ####